-Pendar Électronique S.A. was a French manufactured created from the buyout of much of C. P. Clare in France and Belgium from General Instrument.
+Pendar S.A.R.L. and Pendar Électronique S.A. were French manufacturers created from the buyout of much of C. P. Clare in France and Belgium from General Instrument.
 Following a final bankruptcy, Pendar was reformed as European Switches Manufacturing, or ESM, which continued in business until its own bankruptcy in October 2015.
 ESM represented the final production lines of the Clare-Pendar legacy.
 For more details, see the page on C. P. Clare history.

 |SF/SG/SH/SI/SK||Clare, Pendar||Reed (high-profile)|